YizhePKU/media-workflow-temp/README.md

 /Applications/Maxon\ Cinema\ 4D\ 2025/c4dpy.app/Contents/MacOS/c4dpy /absolute/path/to/c4d_server.py
 ```

+# How to test locally

+1. set `TEMPORAL_SERVER_HOST=localhost:7233` and `TEMPORAL_NAMESPACE=default`
+2. start the temporal server: `temporal server start-dev`
+3. start a worker: `python worker.py`
+4. start pytest (run 8 tests concurrently for faster testing): `pytest -n 8`

+Test files are stored in OSS and downloaded by the worker as needed.

 # How to deploy

 This project uses Github Actions for CI/CD.
 Commits pushed to the main branch are built, tested, and pushed to